oaqa/uima-ecd/README.md

  - class: will look for a class on the classpath, and is intended as a shortcut for classes that don't have configurable parameters

-The resources are configured by specifiying primitive parameters (```Integer, Float, Long, Double, Boolean, String```).
+The resources are configured by specifying primitive parameters (```Integer, Float, Long, Double, Boolean, String```).
 Compound parameters are typically passed as Strings and parsed within the resource, this is usually the case of nested Resources.

 A pipeline is typically a sequence of phases that inherit from ecd.phase (```edu.cmu.lti.oaqa.ecd.phase.BasePhase```), or some of its sub-classes.
-A phase provides all the combinatorial functionality required for experimentation, but any arbitrary AnalysisEngine or CasConsumer can be inserted at any point in the pipleline.
+A phase provides all the combinatorial functionality required for experimentation, but any arbitrary AnalysisEngine or CasConsumer can be inserted at any point in the pipeline.

 Parameters within a phase can have additional combinatorial options.